 I am a Professor of Earth Science and Climate Change at the University of New South Wales where my team and I are focusing our efforts on using the past to better understand the causes and impacts of future environmental change.
-As part of this I set up and now direct the Earth's Past Future Project (www.earthspastfuture.com), an international, multidisciplinary programme dedicated to exploiting records of past change to help reduce the uncertainties surrounding future projections; within this I co-lead the Antarctic Project (http://www.antarcticscience.com/) and the Ancient Kauri Project (http://ancientkauriproject.com/).
-To do something positive about climate change, I am working with a wonderful group of people at CarbonScape (http://carbonscape.com/), a carbon refining company that has developed microwave technology to fix carbon from the atmosphere and make a host of green bi-products, including activated carbon, sustainable fuels and biochar.
+I am the Director of Changing Earth (formerly PANGEA) and the Chronos 14Carbon-Cycle Facility at UNSW, both working towards reducing the uncertainties surrounding future projections and impacts.
+I am the UNSW Director of the ARC Centre of Excellence in Australian Biodiversity and Heritage (https://epicaustralia.org.au).
+I also co-lead the Antarctic Project (http://www.antarcticscience.com/) and the Ancient Kauri Project (http://ancientkauriproject.com/).
+To do something positive about climate change, I am working with a wonderful group of people at CarbonScape in New Zealand (http://carbonscape.com/), a carbon-refining company that has developed a patented technology and process to produce graphite for batteries from renewable feed-stocks.

 Communicating science is more critical than ever.
 As a scientist I believe we need to show why science is such a wonderful tool for understanding the world around us; not just the headline discoveries but how science actually works.
 I have written several books, the most recent of which is 1912: The Year The World Discovered Antarctica which looked at the dawn of a new age in understanding the natural world, and how we might reawaken the public's excitement for exploration and discovery.